Complete Glossary of Australian Horse Racing Terms

 Types of Races and Racecourses

-Australian horse racing offers a variety of different races, each with their own set of unique characteristics.
+Australian horse racing offers a variety of races, each with its own unique set of characteristics.
 Here are some of the most common types:

 • Flat Race: A race run on a flat track with no obstacles.